 The belief around consequences is that they are a learning opportunity.
 Staff must give pupils a chance, we all make mistakes, sometimes by accident, without thinking through the consequences, and sometimes deliberately.
 Pupils must always know that there is a solution if they take responsibility for their actions.
 Pupils should also know that there is always a way in which they can redeem themselves and understand that this is part of growing up.
-Pupils need to have guidance and advice from staff in order to make the right decisions in the future.
+Pupils need to have guidance and advice from staff in order to learn from their mistakes and make the right decisions in the future.